SofianeHamlaoui/TweetDeck-Unofficial/README.md

 [#] ~> chmod +x ./install.sh
 [#] ~> sudo ./install.sh
 ```
-and let the magic do her job ! you can now run TweetDeck from your menu or from terminal
+and let the magic the job ! you can now run TweetDeck from your menu or from terminal
 ```
 [#] ~> Tweetdeck
 ```